 Note: Other non-preferred pharmacies are available within our network.
-To locate a different mail-order pharmacy, use the "Pharmacy Locator" tool on our website at optumrx.com (under the "Member Tools" tab), or call OptumRx.
-Our contact information is on front cover of this booklet.
+To locate a different mail-order pharmacy, use the "Pharmacy Locator" tool on our website at Optumrx.com (under the "Member Tools" tab), or call Optum Rx.
+Our contact information is on front cover of this document.